voucherifyio/voucherify-java-sdk/docs/VouchersApi.md

     defaultClient.setAuthentication("X-App-Token", "YOUR API KEY");

     VouchersApi apiInstance = new VouchersApi(defaultClient);
-    List<VouchersUpdateInBulkItemRequestBody> vouchersUpdateInBulkItemRequestBody = Arrays.asList(); // List<VouchersUpdateInBulkItemRequestBody> | List of objects, each containing a code that is being updated and the metadata key/value pairs for that code. try {
+    List<VouchersUpdateInBulkItemRequestBody> vouchersUpdateInBulkItemRequestBody = Arrays.asList(); // List<VouchersUpdateInBulkItemRequestBody> | List the codes to be updated with the metadata key/value pairs for that code.
+    try {
       VouchersUpdateInBulkResponseBody result = apiInstance.updateVouchersInBulk(vouchersUpdateInBulkItemRequestBody);
       System.out.println(result);